gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/learning-outcomes.md

-# Learning Outcomes
+# Learning Outcomes :

-- HTML5 & Learn about Semantic HTML.
-- Learn more HTML tags.
-- knowing Table and form elements.
-- what is css and the use of it!
-- CSS Selectors
-- CSS Pseudo-class
+* You will read about web development and web developers in general so you can have a better understanding of what are you going to be learning in the next sessions.